AbbVie sees hit to Humira sales from European competition

 Excluding items, AbbVie earned $2.14 per share, topping analysts’ average forecast by 12 cents, according to data from Refinitiv IBES.

+(This story corrects eighth paragraph to show Humira sales expected to approach $6.3 billion in 2018, not 2019.)

-Reporting by Tamara Mathias in Bengaluru and Michael Erman in New York; Editing by Sriraj Kalluvila and Bill Berkrot
+Reporting by Tamara Mathias in Bengaluru and Michael Erman in New York; editing by Sriraj Kalluvila and Bill Berkrot